cmsc436/sheets436/README.md

 This section goes over the [quickstart][quickstart].
 You'll need to have the Google API Console to accept your app's release or debug key.

+### Getting the Hash of your Signing Key

-1. Get the SHA1 hash of your app's signing key.
+You'll first get the SHA1 hash of your app's signing key.
 For your debug key, you can simply get the hash from the command line.

 ```bash
 keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v